Huojia County: Land Resources

-There are more than of exploitable agricultural, forestry and grass wasteland in huojia County, and of arable land for agricultural use.
+There are more than 91333 ha of exploitable agricultural, forestry and grass wasteland in Huojia County, and 38000 ha of arable land for agricultural use.

 Mineral Resources

-The main mineral resources of Huaijia County are limestone, iron ore, bauxite and coal.
+The main mineral resources of Huojia County are limestone, iron ore, bauxite and coal.
 The coal resource reserves amount to 800 million tons and coal bed methane reserves are 20 billion cubic meters.

 Water Resources

 The county is located in the Yellow River and Haihe River basin, the territory of the big lion flooded river, the communist canal, Dasha River, West Mengjiang River, the people's victory canal and Wujia dry canal, all from the southwest to the northeast flow through the county, "South-North Water Diversion" project is adjacent to the county, the perfect diversion of yellow engineering, abundant water resources.